spinnaker/spinnaker/README.md

 There are three parts to Halyard, the __halconfig__, the __daemon__, and __hal__.
-In short, __hal__ is a Command Line Interface (CLI) that sends commands to the __daemon__ to update the __halconfig__, which is ultimately the source all configuration for your Spinnaker deployment.
+In short, __hal__ is a Command Line Interface (CLI) that sends commands to the __daemon__ to update the __halconfig__, which is ultimately the source of all configuration for your Spinnaker deployment.

 ## halconfig

-The __halconfig__ is a file is central to how Halyard configures your Spinnaker deployment.
+The __halconfig__ is a file that is central to how Halyard configures your Spinnaker deployment.
 Its goal is to centralize all configuration for your Spinnaker deployment (how to authenticate against your cloud providers, which CI system is in use, Spinnaker monitoring, etc...).